renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/faq.md

 ### What blockchain is Renegade built on?
 Peer discovery and order matching occurs on our independent p2p gossip network.
 Consensus and security is inherited from Ethereum via StarkNet.
-We expect to migrate the network to our own sovereign rollup or similar as that technology comes online.

 ### Does Renegade use Trusted Execution Environments?
 No, trusted execution environments (including Intel SGX) have been [broken many